CarVac/MeleeConchRuleset/ruleset.md

 1. Down maintains a crouch, and down+side enters dash (one-button DBOOC)

+Controllers may have up to 6 non-interacting Dedicated Modifiers, 3 mutually interacting Dedicated Modifiers, or 2 Dedicated Modifiers plus 4 Non-Dedicated Modifiers that are used as C-Stick digital inputs, plus B to increase radius.

 #### Digital Input, C-Stick Output

 The following C-Stick coordinates must not be accessible using Digital Inputs: